-Robust recruitment, vetting and performance management arrangements are in place to ensure staff are suitable to work with children.
-For example, detailed induction programmes, which routinely include food hygiene and safeguarding training, ensure all staff understand their role and responsibilities.
+Since the last inspection by Ofsted, where the pre-school received a number of actions to improve, followed by a subsequent monitoring visit and a number of support visits by local authority representative, the pre-school has made significant changes.
+The management's drive for improvement is demonstrated by a clear improvement plan.
+Revised staffing arrangements and recruitment procedures ensure that the legal requirements of the Early Years Foundation Stage are fully met.
+As a result, children's safety is improved and the higher adult-to-child ratio means that children benefit from regular adult support and attention throughout their time at the setting.
+Effective procedures are implemented whenever new staff, volunteers or trainees are recruited.
+This includes thorough background and vetting checks and clear induction procedures.
 In addition, significant changes to the performance management arrangements mean strategies for improving staff's personal effectiveness are good.
 This includes increased frequency of supervisions and regular observations of the quality of teaching.
 This contributes to staff receiving the support, training and coaching they need.
-As a result, staff are confident in their roles; they know what management expects of them and they are keen to improve, so that they promote high expectations for themselves and children.
+As a result, staff are confident in their roles, they know what management expects of them.
+They are keen to improve and have high expectations for themselves and children.
 Continual professional development opportunities are decided on effectively by providing training that meets the needs of individual staff and by providing group training to the whole staff team when necessary.
-This ensures that each member of staff has their needs met and that there is a shared knowledge, understanding and consistency within the nursery.
+This ensures that each member of staff has their needs met and that there is a shared knowledge, understanding and consistency within the pre-school.
+This ensures children are cared for by suitable and knowledgeable staff.
+Furthermore, staff have improved the opportunities for children whose home language is not English to develop and use their home language in play and learning, to further support their developing speech and value their unique culture.